noris-network/koris/README.rst

 Quickstart
 ----------

-If you just want to use koris to create a cluster follow the steps below, for more details refer to :doc:`/installation` and :doc:`/usage`.
+If you just want to use kiosk to create a cluster follow the steps below, for more details refer to :doc:`/installation` and :doc:`/usage`.

 If you want to develop, please refer to :doc:`/contributing`.

-The complete compiled `documentation of koris can be found here <https://noris-network.gitlab.io/koris>`_.
+The complete compiled `documentation of kiosk can be found here <https://oz123.gitlab.io/kiosk>`_.

 Prerequisites
 ^^^^^^^^^^^^^

-Install Python 3.6:
+Install Python 3.6 or later:

 .. code:: shell